pivotal/docs-tap/scc/git-auth.md

     ssh-keyscan github.com > ./known_hosts
     ```

-1. Create the Kubernetes Secret based using the contents of the files above:
+1. Create the Kubernetes Secret based on using the contents of the files above:

     ```yaml
     apiVersion: v1